 Punctuality at all scheduled class sessions, including sessions scheduled outside of the regularly scheduled class time, exams, and Clinical Education experiences is expected of all students.
 Tardiness will not be tolerated.
-Students with a history of excessive tardiness (greater than three times in any Term including Clinical Education experiences) will be referred to the APC.
-If a student is late for class, he/she will be responsible for the material covered in his/her absence.
-In the event of an unexpected occurrence that results in tardiness, the student must notify the course instructor and Department Office Manager by calling the Department of Physical Therapy office promptly at 304-243-2432.
+Students with a history of excessive tardiness (greater than three times in any

+Term including Clinical Education experiences) will be referred to the APC.
+If a student is late for class, they will be responsible for the material covered in their absence.
+In the event of an unexpected occurrence that results in tardiness, the student must notify the course instructor.